jessestauffer/Net/README.md

-# NET - MESH NETWORKING APP
+# Net - Mesh Networking App

 I created the net app using the p2pkit framework from UEPAA.
 To begin, sign up for p2pkit to receive an API key at p2pkit.io